debraysimon/thingpark-global-sim/docs/wireless-logger-user-guide/analyzing/decode-cellular-payload-tpw.md

     - To display a specific payload, click **+** icon on the left side of the packet.

-      -\> The string text is displayed below the payload in raw format.
+      -\&gt; The string text is displayed below the payload in raw format.

       ![](./_images/cellulardecodedpayload.png)